Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 The King of Pop never needed an introduction and even today, the world recalls the hypnotic music, sets and choreography of his live performances.
 In 2009, the Final Curtain Call concert, which was deemed his last tour, saw some of the most expensive concert tickets of all time.

 According to a CNN report, Jackson sold out 50 shows at London’s O2 Arena within four hours of the sale going live.
 In no time, 750,000 passes were bought.
-Sales were capped at four per household and while an average ticket cost USD 105, VIP tickets shot up to USD 1,100.
+Sales were capped at four per household and while an average ticket cost USD 105 (INR 8,626.97), VIP tickets shot up to USD 1,100 (INR 90,377.76).
 After the general sale was over, passes appeared on the resale market and one seller sought USD 35,000 for a VIP package.

 The concert began on 8 July 2009 and was initially slated for 10 nights only.
 However, an overwhelming demand compelled MJ, as he was lovingly known, to add 40 more dates to his London wing of the tour.